Basketball winning streaks: Women's D-I home court streaks

 On December 29, 2003, UConn faced NC State with a chance to step into the history books.
 The Huskies had won 68 consecutive home games.
 The NCAA record for consecutive home victories was held by the Tennessee Lady Vols, set in 1996, and ended by the UConn Huskies.
 UConn beat the Wolfpack easily, 87–53, to tie the record at 69 games.

 Five days later, UConn faced Duke, with a chance to take over sole possession of the home court win streak.
 However, Duke was ranked fourth in the nation, so the outcome was far from certain.
 UConn unveiled new silver uniforms for the game, and at the end of the first half, the record seemed in sight.
 UConn led the game 35–18, almost doubling the score of the Blue Devils.
 However, the Huskies hit on 56% of their free throws, and Alana Beard scored 21 to get Duke back into the game.
 Jessica Foley hit a three-pointer at the buzzer to win the game for Duke, 68–67, and end the quest to extend the longest homecourt winning streak.

 In 2012, UConn had a home winning streak of its own.
 After eclipsing the prior records of 69 games, the Huskies had gone on to win 99 in a row.
 They attempted to extend the record to 100 consecutive games against unranked conference foe St. John's.
 UConn had not lost a game to an unranked team at home, a stretch covering 19 years and 261 games.
 However, the Red Storm won 57–56 to end the home court winning streak at 99.
 With that streak ended, the nation's longest active home court winning streak was held by Stanford, at 76 games.

 On December 29, 2012, UConn defeated Stanford at the Cardinal's home court to end Stanford's 82-game winning streak at home.

 In 2014, Baylor tied Tennessee and UConn for the third place for home consecutive victories with their 69th win.
 In the bid to win their 70th game, they faced UConn.
 The two senior starters on the Baylor team, Odyssey Sims, the nation's scoring leader, and Makenzie Robertson, daughter of head coach Kim Mulkey, had never lost a game at the Ferrell Center.
 The game was reasonably close late in the second half, but UConn went on to win by eleven points, 66–55 to end Baylor's home court win streak.

-The current longest home winning streak is held by Baylor, at 47 games as of January 10, 2020.
-On that date, the Lady Bears ended the previous longest active home winning streak by defeating UConn, preventing the Huskies from tying their record 99-game streak.
+On February 16, 2025, UConn defeated South Carolina in Columbia to end the Gamecocks' 71 game home win streak, by a score of 87-58.